Character Development

 Email: mrsblclark@gmail.com

-The games will be covered by several TV crews / radio stations and includes a pregame military jump team, a possible military flyover, and patriotic/camouflage jerseys worn by both sides.
+The game will be covered by several TV crews / radio stations and includes a pregame military jump team, a possible military flyover, and patriotic/camouflage jerseys worn by both sides.

 Times: 5:30PM -- Gates Open